 Fungal infections of the skin are also known as ‘mycoses’.
 They are common and generally mild.
-However, in very sick or otherwise immune suppressed people, fungi can sometimes cause serious disease.
+However, in very sick or otherwise immune suppressed people, fungi can sometimes cause severe disease.

 Characteristics of fungi

-Fungi are parasites or saprophytes i.e. they live off living or dead organic matter.
+Fungi are parasites or saprophytes and live off living or dead organic matter.

 Mycologists identify and classify fungi according to their appearance by microscopy and in culture, and by the method of reproduction, which may be sexual or asexual.

 Growing fungi have branched filaments called hyphae, which make up the mycelium (like branches are part of a tree).
 Some fungi are compartmented by cross-walls (called septae).

 Arthrospores are made up of fragments of the hyphae, breaking off at the septae.
 Asexual spores (conidia) form on conidiophores.
 The sexual reproductive phase of many fungi is unknown; these are ‘fungi imperfecta’ and include those which infect humans.

 Yeasts form a subtype of fungus characterised by clusters of round or oval cells.
 These bud out similar cells from their surface to divide and propagate.
 In some circumstances, they form a chain of cells called a pseudomycelium.